-Come paddle with OAP!
+Come paddle with THE Outdoor Adventure Program (OAP)!
 We have a variety of amazing paddling options here in Massachusetts!
 Our trips range from the Merrimack River (here in Lowell where we have our summer Kayak Center), other rivers in Massachusetts, and coastal paddling.
 We use kayaks on the coast, and also have access to tandem kayaks, canoes and stand-up paddleboards for inland adventures.

 Exertion and Skill Level: Merrimack River